The Power of a Last Will and Testament in Kentucky

 - Sign the Will

-- Adhere to Kentucky’s signing requirements; you must be of sound mind and sign in the presence of two disinterested witnesses.
+- Adhere to Kentucky’s signing requirements; you may be of sound mind and sign in the presence of two disinterested witnesses.

 - The will should be self-proved to streamline the probate process.